 For a general synopsis of WWLL today you can view the 8 minute video WWLL: Our Community.

 In May 2016, WWLL held a 40th Anniversary Celebration which featured several speakers.
-It was videoed and is available for viewing in three segments:
+It was videoed and is available for viewing in two segments:

 - Introductions by WWLL Directors Jill Strang and Joe Weisse, and Presentation Of Citations from the Massachusetts House and Senate by Representative Alice Peisch of Wellesley.

-- Reminiscence And Recognition regarding WWLL’s history by WWLL President Bruce Belason
+- History of Wellesley-Weston Lifetime Learning by WWLL President Bruce Belason

 Following the presentations, a luncheon was held for WWLL students and teachers, past and present, and guests, exemplifying the high importance of the socialization and camaraderie aspects of participating in Lifetime Learning.
 The luncheon was so successful that it was decided to repeat it annually.